jaclew/ILVT/README.md

 ## Introduction
-Interactive Long-Read Visualization Tool (ILVT) is a software with graphical user interface that enables a user (without bioinformatic expertise) to explore genomic rearrangements from long-read alignments.
+Interactive Long-read Visualization Tool (ILVT) is a software with graphical user interface that enables a user (without bioinformatic expertise) to explore genomic rearrangements from long-read alignments.
 Rearrangements can be discovered by the user through interaction with individual reads (selected based on various criteria; such as alignment length and overlap to repetitive sequence, or in a specific region or gene) or on a genome-wide scale.
 It takes a couple of minutes to load the alignments of a Nanopore flowcell of cancer data on a modern laptop, and once loaded, the user can interact with reads within seconds.

 ILVT minimally requires an alignment file and additional annotation files (gene GTF/GFF- and repetitive RepeatMasker-file) and variant call file (VCF) can be loaded.